hydroper-jet/lang/spec/1.0/source/src/metadata/reserved-metadata.md

 ## Set

 The `Set` meta-data is reserved at the `enum` definition.
 It is used for indicating that the `enum` is a set enumeration.

-## Test

-The `Test` meta-data is reserved at the `function` definition.
-It is used for indicating that a function is a test unit.